richardanaya/cryptoidentity/README.md

 #Cryptography As Identity

+This library was made to give very basic functionality for people to cryptigraphically verify each others identity and communicate with each other.
+It really only does three things, but they are powerful

+* **Generate a cryptographic identity** - Create a public and private key!
+Make sure you never give your private key to anyone else!
 * **Let public communicate with you securely** - Encrypt a message with a public key and decrypt it with a private key
 * **Communicate with public with a message verified from you** - Create a message signature only possible to be created private key for a message to to be verified with a public key